21 September 2023

-Browse thousands of reviews submitted by students like you to get an insight into what it’s really like to do a placement or internship…
+Browse thousands of reviews left by students like YOU to hear what it’s really like to do a placement or internship in mechanical engineering…

 How much will I earn as a mechanical engineer?

-Based on the thousands of reviews on RateMyPlacement - submitted by students who have done internships and placements themselves - the average salary for students undertaking work experience in the engineering sector is £17,709 a year.
+Based on the thousands of reviews on RateMyPlacement.co.uk, the average salary for students undertaking work experience in the engineering sector is £17,781 a year.

 Mechanical engineers tend to bring home a considerably higher wage than the average Joe, and rightly so.
-Once you secure a graduate role, mechanical engineers can expect to start on an average salary of £26,101.
+Once you secure a graduate role, you can expect to start on an average salary of £28,500.